LiviaBoerX/popcorn_genie/README.md

 IMDb filtering script that suggests movies based on user preferences

 Popcorn Genie v1.0

+Disclaimer: You need the IMDb CSV file to run this script.
+Link to download here: https://mega.nz/file/XFZTgKRK#zUVJ-qCbNN5TEDCztCFQ3shPeZYdakRjUdSYfeHaT4A

 Project Description
 This group project – created by students at the University of St. Gallen – focuses on the design, implementation and testing of Python programs to process data files and extract meaningful information from them.